arvin-a/OpenShift-Virtualization-Quick-Start/README.md

 You can use the virtctl cli tool to import qcow images to a data volume.

-You can either follow the instructions on this page https://docs.openshift.com/container-platform/4.5/virt/install/virt-installing-virtctl.html or get the newest version from here https://github.com/kubevirt/kubevirt/releases
+You can install virtctl via the instruction in [the OCP docs](https://docs.openshift.com/container-platform/4.5/virt/install/) or get the latest version from [the project's GitHub site](https://github.com/kubevirt/kubevirt/releases).

 This method requires a Storage Class to be setup so we can provision Persistent Volumes.
 If your Storage Class requires manual provisioning of PVs, create a PV with a storage size of 20GB.